-- This EOC is discontinued.
-Coverage ends 90 days after we notify you of the termination - You voluntarily stop your coverage by notifying the Exchange in writing at least 14 days before the date you want your coverage to end - You no longer meet the eligibility requirements of the Exchange including moving out of the service area - You do not pay the required premium payment by the end of the grace period.
+- This EOC is no longer available.
+Coverage ends 90 days after we notify you of the termination - You ask to end coverage by notifying the Exchange in writing at least 14 days before the date you want your coverage to end - You no longer meet the eligibility requirements of the Exchange - You stop making premium payment by the end of the grace period.
 Coverage ends on the last date for which the premium was paid or as of the date required by law - This product is discontinued in the state, if approved by the insurance department of the state where this EOC was issued.
 Coverage ends 90 days after we notify you of the termination - We withdraw from the individual market in the state, if approved by the insurance department of the state where this EOC was issued.
-Coverage ends 180 days after we notify you of the termination - We rescind your coverage, as permitted under this EOC
+Coverage ends 180 days after we notify you of the termination - We end your coverage, as permitted under this EOC